The Start-up Visa guidelines

 - Property consultancy/management

-- Any business that does not have significant growth potential
+- Any business that does not have significant growth potential and scalability

 - Any business which we consider may bring the University’s reputation into disrepute

 The University may withdraw sponsorship in the following circumstances:

 - Should you fail to spend the majority of your working time developing your business.

 - Should you change (or plan to change) your business model from the one shared with the University at point of application without informing the University

 - Missing any of the agreed contact points;

 - Failure to progress the business as agreed;